ThienTran2032/course_correction/README.md

 XSENS IMU

-Alternative solution to current GNSS RTK.
+## Alternative solution to current GNSS RTK.

 GNSS RTK Dual Antenna through Arduino (faster and easier solution to set up.
 Works for dual antenna application).
 Uses ZED F9P.

-	Running the Code
+# Running the Code
 Refer to the following GitHUB repository to obtain the code for course correction.
 The repo should be cloned into the ‘catkin_ws\src’ location.

-GITHUB Code

 Likewise, the velodyne ROS driver linked above.
 Once these two files are in the workspace and workspace is built (catkin build), run the following launch function.

 roslaunch course_correction VLP16_course_correction.launch

 In doing so, should launch all the node structures with the terminal showing the most important information from the LiDAR (not done yet).

-	ROS Nodes, Publishers and Subscriber Diagram
+# ROS Nodes, Publishers and Subscriber Diagram
 The node structure of the system is as follows.